The 20 Best Musculocontractural Ehlers-Danlos Syndrome (mcEDS) Doctors Near Me in Maryland, US

 English

-Shannon Dean is a Neurologist and a Pediatric Neurologist in Baltimore, Maryland.
+Shannon Dean is a Neurologist and a Pediatric Neurologist practicing medicine in Baltimore, Maryland.
 Dr. Dean is rated as an Experienced provider by MediFind in the treatment of Musculocontractural Ehlers-Danlos Syndrome (mcEDS).
-Her top areas of expertise are Tourette Syndrome, Stereotypic Movement Disorder, Transient Tic Disorder, and Conversion Disorder.
+She is also highly rated in 8 other conditions, according to our data.
+Her clinical expertise encompasses Stereotypic Movement Disorder, Tourette Syndrome, Transient Tic Disorder, and Conversion Disorder.
+Dr. Dean is board certified in American Board Of Psychiatry And Neurology.

 Experienced in Musculocontractural Ehlers-Danlos Syndrome (mcEDS)